7 Places To Explore At The New Jersey Botanical Garden

 Go on a scavenger hunt at the Crab Apple Allée

 This part of the garden is one of the NJ Botanical Garden’s most spectacular attractions.
 In early May, a half-mile of Crab Apple Trees burst into full pink glory, but it’s worth seeing any time.
 This area is great for running around, bringing a picnic blanket, and having a snack while enjoying the scenery.
-And there are plenty of fun games to do, too—plan a scavenger hunt, and see if kids can find the statues of the four continents at the end of the Allée.
-Or challenge them to find the missing planet signs for NJBG’s Solar System walk, where after they complete the task, kids can redeem a prize at the Carriage House gift shop on Sundays.
+And there are plenty of fun games to do, too—plan a scavenger hunt and see if kids can find the statues of the four continents at the end of the Allée.
+Or challenge them to find the missing planet signs for NJBG’s Solar System walk.
+After they complete the task, kids can redeem a prize at the Carriage House gift shop on Sundays.
 (Hint: the walk is along the eastern edge of the meadow, and it stretches the entire length of the Allée).

 Take a guided hike through the woodlands